 - Step 1.
 Identify the drive bay in which you plan to install the hot-swap drive. - Step 2.
-If a drive bay filler is installed, pinch the grip point and pull it away from the compute node. - Step 3.
-Touch the static-protective package that contains the hot-swap drive or solid-state drive to any unpainted metal surface on the Flex System chassis or any unpainted metal surface on any other grounded rack component; then, remove the drive from the package. - Step 4.
-Open the release handle on the drives into the bay until the release handle catches on the bezel, then rotate the handle to fully seat the drive. - Step 5.
-Lock the drives into place by closing the release handle until it clicks. - Step 6.
-Check the drive activity LEDs to make sure that the drive is operating correctly.
+If a drive bay filler is installed, remove it from the compute node by pulling the release lever and sliding the filler away from the compute node. - Step 3.
+Touch the static-protective package that contains the hot-swap drive to any unpainted metal surface on the Lenovo Flex System chassis or any unpainted metal surface on any other grounded rack component; then, remove the drive from the package.

+- Step 4.
+Open the release lever on the hot-swap drive and slide the drive into the bay until the lever catches on the bezel, then rotate the handle to fully seat the drive. - Step 5.
+Lock the drive into place by closing the release lever. - Step 6.
+Check the drive status LEDs to make sure that the drive is operating correctly.